 Join our Tennis Travelers Facebook Group!
 We created this group just for all of us to find partners, pros and clubs around the world.
 We’re fairly new at the moment, but we are growing quickly and hand approve every member, so only real tennis players can join us.
 We are a network of global tennis players looking to network and find partners, clubs, pros, resorts, lessons.
 Don’t pay singles fees on tennis vacations – find a buddy!
 Let’s meet up to watch the Grand Slams and other ATP/WTA events.
 Tell us where you play now, where you want to play and your level.

 Who would know your game better and who would make a great match for you more than a coach?
 I’ve traveled the world and hit with dozens of pros and every one of them has helped to find me local singles and doubles games after our first lesson.
 If it’s within your budget, I highly recommend taking a few lessons or hitting sessions with a local pro, who will gladly set you up with other players.
 Maybe you’ll even meet friends with whom you can split semi-private lessons going forward.

 4. USTA, LTA or Your Local Tennis Governing Body

 Every country has it’s own Tennis Governing body – in the USA it is the USTA (United States Tennis Association), in the UK it is LTA (Lawn Tennis Association.
 Joining a league, team or even contacting them will ensure you find partners and teammates at your same level.
-They also often offer lessons, clubs, clinics, camps, trips and travel and so much more for tennis players, as their job is to grow the sport.
+They offer tournaments, lessons, clubs, clinics, camps, trips and travel and so much more for tennis players, as their job is to grow the sport.
 Joining your local league is a great way to find tennis partners.

 5. Websites Just for Tennis Partners